apify/apify-docs/sources/platform/integrations/slack.md

 > Explore the [Slack integration tutorial](https://help.apify.com/en/articles/6454058-apify-integration-for-slack).

 [Slack](https://slack.com/) allows you to install various services in your workspace in order to automate and centralize jobs.
-Apify is one of these services, and it allows you to run your Apify actors, be notified about their run status, and get your results, all without opening your browser.
+Apify is one of these services, and it allows you to run your Apify Actors, get notified about their run statuses, and receive your results, all without opening your browser.

 ## Get started